People's art gallery: Here's what our readers are creating during the pandemic

-Today, we are sharing the fourth week of submissions readers sent to Your Time for our People’s Art Gallery, along with their artist’s statement.
+Today we are sharing the fifth week of submissions readers sent to Your Time for our People’s Art Gallery, along with their artist’s statement.

 We hope you enjoy the art and join in.